collabnix/docker-offload-resources/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for your interest in contributing to the Awesome Docker Resources list!
-This document provides guidelines and instructions for contributing.
+Thank you for your interest in contributing to the Docker Offload Resources collection!
+This document provides guidelines and instructions for contributing **verified, working resources** about Docker Offload.

+## 🚨 Important: Verified Links Only

+**ALL LINKS MUST BE VERIFIED AS WORKING BEFORE SUBMISSION.** We maintain a strict policy of only including functional, accessible resources to provide the best experience for users.

 ## 🤝 How to Contribute